-Convert segments, ideally already adjusted by the rescale and/or call commands, to a VCF file.
+Convert segments, ideally already adjusted by the call command, to a VCF file.
 Copy ratios are converted to absolute integers, as with BED export, and VCF records are created for the segments where the copy number is different from the expected ploidy (e.g. 2 on autosomes, 1 on haploid sex chromosomes, depending on sample gender).